DiyaWadhwani/RecipeHub-FunctionalReact/README.md

 ## User Personas

-Explore various dimensions such as cuisine preferences, cooking styles, ingredient mastery, tech-savviness, and more to tailor your RecipeHub experience.
+Explore various dimensions such as cuisine preferences, cooking styles, ingredient mastery, tech-saviness, and more to tailor your RecipeHub experience.

 ## Figma Mockups